 The AI model for the Sepsis Risk Tool Dashboard was built using five years of deidentified medical data from patients presenting to Western Sydney Local Health District emergency departments.

 A pilot is underway at Westmead Hospital’s ED.
-It will run between September and December 2022.

 Results should show an increase in the number of sepsis cases identified early, matched by a decrease in unnecessary deaths or re-admissions.